 The matrix structure is used in many information technology companies engaged in software development.
-See the example of a matrix structure for an IT company presented in the following figure.
-Nike Inc. is another company that utilizes the matrix organization successfully.
+Sportswear manufacturer Nike is another company that uses the matrix organization successfully.
 New product introduction is a task shared by regional managers and product managers.
 While product managers are in charge of deciding how to launch a product, regional managers are allowed to make modifications based on the region.
 Anand, N., & Daft, R. L. (2007).
 What is the right organization design?
 Organizational Dynamics, 36(4), 329-344.